PatrykJanas27/PatrykJanas27/README.md

 everyday life and with commercial potential.
 "RentMe" is for lending, inventorying and item management.
 [Here is a link to our linkedin post about it.](https://www.linkedin.com/posts/patrykjanas27_itisme-agh-wsei-activity-6991767468838940672-3fZr?utm_source=share&utm_medium=member_desktop)
 > - The project is in Maven, Java 17 and Spring 2.7.
 We also used MinIO for local storage,
-> Spring Security (Login with JWT token), Java Mail Api and others.
+> Spring Security (Login with JWT token), Java Mail Api (for sending emails), Apache POI (for creating Excel files) and others.
-All technologies can be found at [README.md file of that project](https://github.com/Creative-AGH/rental_server/blob/master/README.md)
+All used technologies and description of the project can be found at [README.md file of that project](https://github.com/Creative-AGH/rental_server/blob/master/README.md)

 2) [BioConnect](https://github.com/Creative-AGH/BioConnect) - https://github.com/Creative-AGH/BioConnect
-> - The project was created in 24 hours on the [HackYeah2022](https://hackyeah.pl/) competition in Tauron Arena Kraków We had been working 24 hours on a specific challenge - Let's compost IT task - and trying to solve it in the most effective way.
+> - The project was created in 24 hours during the [HackYeah2022](https://hackyeah.pl/) competition in Tauron Arena Kraków We had been working 24 hours on a specific challenge - Let's compost IT task - and trying to solve it in the most effective way.
+> - We used Java 17, Spring 2.7, Spring Security (login with JWT token), Java Mail Api (for sending emails), Apache POI (for creating Excel files) and others.
+All used technologies and description of the project can be found at [README.md file of that project](https://github.com/Creative-AGH/BioConnect/blob/master/README.md)

 3) [AnswerMe](https://github.com/Creative-AGH/bitehack2023) - https://github.com/Creative-AGH/bitehack2023
 > - The project was created in 24 hours of coding at bitehack2023 competition.
 The theme of that year's classic section was "Education for everyone".
+> - We used Java 17, Spring 2.7, Spring Security, Jenkins, Docker-compose and many other technologies.
+All used technologies and description of the project can be found at [README.md file of that project](https://github.com/Creative-AGH/bitehack2023/blob/master/README.md)

 #### Some of my first old projects
 1) [Flight Management System Api](https://github.com/PatrykJanas27/FlightManagement)